There are many different personality types.

 If you think you might have a Driven personality type, ask yourself if you can relate to the following statements:

-I am highly competitive and always striving to be the best.
+I am highly competitive and always strive to be the best.

 I am usually successful in whatever I set my mind to.